ArcBlock/static-2048/README.md

-# static-demo-blocklet
+# static-2048

-Demo blocklet contains only static files
+This is a simple blocklet that only contains static files of a 2048 html5 game.